KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Unauthorised Access.md

         The type of authentication that uses evidence from both something a user knows and owns is called **2-factor authentication**.

-        2FA is stronger than a singular password as it is more difficult for an in- truder to both guess a password and steal the user’s security token.
+        2FA is stronger than a singular password as it is more difficult for an intruder to both guess a password and steal the user’s security token.
 Hence, it is important to keep the security token in a secure location at all times and to report a missing security token as soon as possible.

         If an OTP is sent wirelessly to a user’s mobile phone, it may be intercepted and used by an intruder during the transmission process.
-If the secret algo- rithm used to generate OTPs is poorly chosen or accidentally revealed, an intruder may find out how to generate OTPs without needing the security token at all.
+If the secret algorithm used to generate OTPs is poorly chosen or accidentally revealed, an intruder may find out how to generate OTPs without needing the security token at all.

         There is not much a user can do about this type of intrusion attempt.